 What is indexed

 Every published, editable item on your site is indexed, regardless of type.
-(Content types include the core Content Page, Landing Page, News Item, and FAQ types, plus any content types provided by beta features such as Service Catalog and Portfolio).
+(Content types include the core Content Page, Landing Page, News Item, and FAQ types, plus any content types provided by optional features such as Service Catalog and Portfolio).
 All editable content is indexed: the body content, all other fields, and any widgets you have added.
 Banner, menu, and footer text is not indexed.

 Additionally, the alt text of images is indexed.
 If your pages include images that convey information, adding appropriate alt text will improve the searchability of your site.

 Site search does not index content that is not hosted on your site.
 You cannot add other sites to your site search.
 The content of embedded widgets such as Campus Calendar, Twitter, or Google Docs is not indexed.

 When content is indexed